fivetran/dbt_servicenow/README.md

 ## Opinionated Modelling Decisions

-The ServiceNow Connector provides thousands of tables.
-We developed our data models based on the tables with highest usage across Fivetran customers.

 Servicenow tables can be complex, for example exhibiting many-to-many relationships.
 For more information on table relationships and how they informed our model development, you may refer to the [DECISIONLOG](DECISIONLOG.md).

 # 🏪 Are there any resources available?